 Whether it’s time to hit the turf, track, or squat rack, breathing isn’t exactly the first thing that comes to mind (not falling on your face tends to take priority).
-But smooth and efficient breathing is crucial for delivering the oxygen our body needs to perform its functions properly.
+But smooth and efficient breathing is crucial for delivering the oxygen our bodies need to perform functions properly.
 Proper breathing can also help athletes exercise longer with less effort, nix side stitches, and even calm the mind.
-With a little extra awareness—and some practice—that A Game could be just a few breaths away.
-Here’s what to keep in mind:
+With a little extra awareness—and some practice—that A game could be just a few breaths away.
+Here’s what you need to keep in mind:

 Nailing the right running form, tempo, and strategy can be challenging enough, but a runner’s work doesn’t end there.
-Huffing and puffing your way ‘round the track won’t get you to the finish line.
+Huffing and puffing your way around the track won’t get you to the finish line.
 In fact, studies show that improper breathing technique can impair speed and performance.

 How to do it right: While there’s no golden rule, many runners find it most comfortable to take one breath for every two foot strikes, says Alison McConnell, a breathing expert and author of Breathe Strong Perform Better.
-This means taking two steps (one left, one right) while breathing in, and two steps while breathing out—also known as the 2:2 rhythm.
+This means taking two steps (one left, one right) while breathing in and two steps while breathing out—also known as the 2:2 rhythm.
 Because the diaphragm and surrounding organs are all subject to the forces of gravity, McConnell says, synchronizing the breath to running cadence will keep the organs from putting unnecessary pressure on the diaphragm, which can impede breathing (and make running more uncomfortable than it needs to be).

-On the flip side, some experts say that nose breathing has its own benefits, including increased CO2 saturation in the blood, which creates a more calming effect, says Dr. Roy Sugarman, Director of Applied Neuroscience for Athletes’ Performance and the U.S. National Men’s Soccer Team.
-Breathing in through the nose can also help warm the air entering the lungs (cold weather workouts, we’re looking at you!), and might minimize allergen intake, says professional triathlete and Ironwoman Terra Castro.
+On the flip side, some experts say that nose breathing has its own benefits, including increased CO2 saturation in the blood, which creates a more calming effect, says Roy Sugarman, Ph.D., director of applied neuroscience for Athletes’ Performance and the U.S. Men’s National Soccer Team.
+Breathing in through the nose can also help warm the air entering the lungs (cold weather workouts, we’re looking at you!) and might minimize allergen intake, says professional triathlete and Ironwoman Terra Castro.
 Bottom line: Test the airways, and see what feels right for you and your lungs.

 Prefer taking one for the team?
-When a 250-lb linebacker is headed your way (and running for the locker room is not an option), breathing easy isn’t exactly cake.
-High-intensity sports can easily take our breath away thanks to demanding cardio component and the barrage of tackles, kicks, and hits.
+When a 250-pound linebacker is headed your way (and running for the locker room is not an option), breathing easy isn’t exactly a piece of cake.
+High-intensity sports can literally take our breath away thanks to the demanding cardio component and the barrage of tackles, kicks, and hits.

 How to do it right: “Breathing muscles are an integral part of the core stabilizing and postural control systems,” McConnell says.
 Intuitively, this means when anticipating a load or an impact, it’s best to take a deep breath and then brace the core.
 Not only will this make us more difficult to knock over (take that, LT), it will also help protect the spine, McConnell adds.